Skip to main content

 Remove a run from a batch

-In the runs list, expand the run card and click Remove on the run you want out, or Remove & go to run to remove it and navigate to it.
-ION updates the batch and the run continues independently from that point forward.
+In the runs list, click Remove on the run you want out, or Remove & go to run to remove it and open it.
+ION asks you to confirm.
+After you confirm, the run continues independently from that point forward.
 It keeps any sign-offs and redlines it accumulated while batched.

 Unbatch every run